cozygene/albi/README.md

 ## FIESTA (*F*ast confidence *I*nt*E*rvals using *ST*ochastic *A*pproximation)

-FIESTA is a method for for the construction of accurate confidence intervals (CIs) for heritability.
+FIESTA is a method for the construction of accurate confidence intervals (CIs) for heritability.
 FIESTA can be used as an add-on to existing methods for heritability and variance components estimation.
 FIESTA is described in the following [paper]().

 The Supplemental Information for the FIESTA RECOMB 2017 paper is available [here]().